One Thousand and One Nights: Film, radio and television

 Stories from the One Thousand and One Nights have been popular subjects for films, beginning with Georges Méliès' Le Palais des Mille et une nuits (1905).

 The critic Robert Irwin singles out the two versions of The Thief of Baghdad (1924 version directed by Raoul Walsh; 1940 version produced by Alexander Korda) and Pier Paolo Pasolini's Il fiore delle Mille e una notte (1974) as ranking "high among the masterpieces of world cinema."
 Michael James Lundell calls Il fiore "the most faithful adaptation, in its emphasis on sexuality, of The 1001 Nights in its oldest form".

 Alif Laila (1933) was a Hindi-language fantasy film based on One Thousand and One Nights from the early era of Indian cinema, directed by Balwant Bhatt and Shanti Dave.
-K. Amarnath made, Alif Laila (1953), another Indian fantasy film in Hindi based on the folktale of Aladdin.
+K. Amarnath made Alif Laila (1953), another Indian fantasy film in Hindi based on the folktale of Aladdin.
 Niren Lahiri's Arabian Nights, an adventure-fantasy film adaptation of the stories, released in 1946.
 A number of Indian films based on the Nights and The Thief of Baghdad were produced over the years, including Baghdad Ka Chor (1946), Baghdad Thirudan (1960), and Baghdad Gaja Donga (1968).
-A television series, Thief of Baghdad, was also made in India which aired on Zee TV between 2000 and 2001.
+A television series, Thief of Baghdad, was also made in India, which aired on Zee TV between 2000 and 2001.

 UPA, an American animation studio, produced an animated feature version of 1001 Arabian Nights (1959), featuring the cartoon character Mr. Magoo.

 The 1949 animated film The Singing Princess, another movie produced in Italy, is inspired by The Arabian Nights.
 The animated feature film, One Thousand and One Arabian Nights (1969), produced in Japan and directed by Osamu Tezuka and Eichii Yamamoto, featured psychedelic imagery and sounds, and erotic material intended for adults.

-Alif Laila (The Arabian Nights), a 1993–1997 Indian TV series based on the stories from One Thousand and One Nights produced by Sagar Entertainment Ltd, aired on DD National starts with Scheherazade telling her stories to Shahryār, and contains both the well-known and the lesser-known stories from One Thousand and One Nights.
-Another Indian television series, Alif Laila, based on various stories from the collection aired on Dangal TV in 2020.
+Alif Laila (The Arabian Nights), a 1993–1997 Indian TV series based on the stories from One Thousand and One Nights produced by Sagar Entertainment Ltd and aired on DD National, starts with Scheherazade telling her stories to Shahryār, and contains both the well-known and the lesser-known stories from One Thousand and One Nights.
+Another Indian television series, Alif Laila, based on various stories from the collection, aired on Dangal TV in 2020.